Michigan vs. Iowa NCAA Football Odds, Plays and Insights | December 4, 2021

 - Iowa has combined with its opponents to score more than 43.5 points in five of 12 games this season.

-- The two teams combine to average 63 points per game, 19.5 more than the total in this contest.
+- The two teams combine to average 63 points per game, 19.5 more than the over/under in this contest.

 - These two squads combine to surrender 34.5 points per game, nine fewer than this contest's over/under.